mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Night is the origin world of the Oo-ne-beto-pon-tee or ‘the Whistlers’ as most humans call them.
-The Whistlers are a small species with an average mass of 25 kilograms and a length of 40–60 centimetres.
+The Whistlers are a small species with an average mass of 25 kilograms and a length of 40–60 centimeters.
 They resemble large, fat and hairy caterpillars with up to 96 small legs, the front six of which are larger and more coordinated than the other 90.